aaronbnb/portfolio/src/pages/workshop/index.md

       time: "12"
       exercises:
         exercise: "test"
+description: Coffee is a small tree or shrub that grows in the forest understory in its wild form, and traditionally was grown commercially under other trees that provided shade.
+The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.
 ---
 ### Shade-grown coffee
 Coffee is a small tree or shrub that grows in the forest understory in its wild form, and traditionally was grown commercially under other trees that provided shade.
 The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.